jdroyko/codeQuiz/README.md

 ![Homescreen](./images/homescreen.png)

-I utilized hiding and showing the divs a lot in order to manipulate the screen in the CSS function then calling the divs in JavaScript.
+I utilized hiding and showing the divs in various places to manipulate the screen in the CSS function then calling the divs in JavaScript.

 ![Hidecss](./images/hideDivs.png)